pinkkila/stories/guide/cicd-guide.md

 ![img_5.png](cicd-guide-img/img87.png)

 - Navigate in **IAM** service to the **Policies** section and select "Create policy"
-- Select "JSON" and copy and paste the following json :
+- Select "JSON" and copy and paste the following json:

 ```json
 {